coilhq/mucoa/README.md

 ```
 DR Participant A Collateral                     10
     CR Participant A Fees                                 10
-DR Participant A Fees                           10
-    CR Participant A Payable to Hub                       10
 ```

 #### `(Repeatable)` Participant A decides to make 100 collateral available as liquidity: